 The citizens of Monaco weren't so keen on having their princess return to the movies as a compulsive thief, though.
 The local press blasted the idea of Kelly making a screen comeback, and France's Charles de Gaulle supposedly pressured Prince Rainier to pull his wife out of the production for fear it would make Monaco appear frivolous.
 In April, Kelly announced that she was withdrawing from the production, ostensibly due to scheduling difficulties.
 Tippi Hedren ended up in the title role opposite Sean Connery.

-Nearly 27 years after her death, tributes to Kelly keep rolling in.
+More than 35 years after her death, tributes to Kelly keep rolling in.
 In 1993 she became the first American actress to appear on a postage stamp, and in 2007 special commemorative two-euro coins bore her profile.
-Fashion house Hermes' Kelly bag is named after the actress in honor of her penchant for appearing with the high-end purse.
+Fashion house Hermes's Kelly bag is named after the actress in honor of her penchant for appearing with the high-end purse.

 Even though she didn't join in her family's rowing hobby, Kelly also has a sculling tribute in her honor.
 In 2003, the Henley Royal Regatta, a major rowing event on the Thames that once snootily rejected Jack Kelly's attempt to participate, renamed its women's quadruple sculls race the Princess Grace Challenge Cup.